draperlaboratory/VIBES/vibes-tools/README.md

 ## Manual Installation

 For manual installation, the following instructions are for Ubuntu 20.04.
 First, install OCaml and create a 4.14 switch.
+Also make sure you do not have directories `~/bap-toolkit` and `~/cbat_tools`.
 Then navigate into this directory, run the setup script and source the `update-PATH` script:

 ```
 bash bin/setup/ubuntu.bash